allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 Your role as a facilitator is to listen and observe - how fast new stickies are appearing, where discussion is taking place (try to capture events people are arguing about).
 Encourage the team to try to identify as many events as possible

-- if somebody is wrong, it's okay - others will correct.
+- if somebody is wrong, it’s okay - others will correct.

 When someone is mentioning some mysterious term, capture its definition.
 As a facilitator you can, and you should ask obvious questions as it takes the burden off others participants.

-This is also a phase were divergent thinking takes place as a part of *chaotic exploration*.
+This is also a phase where divergent thinking takes place as a part of *chaotic exploration*.
 So on board we have a lot of events, we do not judge them at this point &mdash; later we will see where they lead us &mdash; encourage to generate new ideas and set aside critical thinking and judgement.